abhiTronix/vidgear/docs/gears/netgear/advanced/secure_mode.md

 &nbsp;

-!!! danger "Secure Mode Requirements"
+!!! danger "Important Information regarding Secure Mode"

     * The `secure_mode` attribute value at the Client's end **MUST** match exactly the Server's end _(i.e. **IronHouse** security layer is only compatible with **IronHouse**, and **NOT** with **StoneHouse**)_.